-Grievances must be handled at the lowest possible level.
+Grievances should be handled at the lowest possible level.
 The student should first discuss the grievance with their Thesis Advisor, then if necessary with the Thesis Committee.
-If the grievance has not been resolved, the student should see the Graduate Coordinator and the Department of Biology Chair.
-At that time, if the grievance is unable to be resolved, the Graduate Dean, whose decision shall be accepted as final by the student, will hear it.
+If the grievance has not been resolved, the student should see the Graduate Coordinator and the Chair of the Department of Biology.
+At that time, if the grievance is unable to be resolved, the Dean of the Graduate School, whose decision shall be accepted as final by the student, will hear it.